VanellopeAsher/LitReview-Arena/README.md

 ## Contact

-For questions, open a GitHub issue or contact the corresponding author listed in the paper.
+For questions, please open a GitHub issue or contact the corresponding author listed in the paper.

 ## License